Skip to main content

 If you need to edit or delete your comment, you can bring up those options by clicking the More actions button on the comment.

-Error flagging in Review and Customer Review mode
+Error flagging in Review and Secondary Review mode

-In Review and Customer Review mode, reviewers can flag any segment as having an error by clicking the "Add/View errors" button.
+In Review and Secondary Review mode, reviewers can flag any segment as having an error by clicking the "Add/View errors" button.

 Add/View Errors